simone-sanfratello/fastify-peekaboo/README.md

 ### Upgrade from v.1 to v.2

 If you are using `memory` storage, cache is volatile, no action is required.

-In order to keep cache using `fs` storage:

-- move dir and content from `peekaboo` to `peekaboo/default`
+In order to keep cache using `fs` storage, move dir and content from `peekaboo` to `peekaboo/default`; otherwise, a new empty cache is created.

-- done
+Update API calls for `set.mode` and `get.mode` to `mode.set` and `mode.get`.

 ## Settings